GeorgePerakathu/Work-Wagon-Third-Year-project/README.md

-Technical Setup & Deployment Information
+Technical Setup & Deployment Information:
 This application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 Local Development Setup:
 1. Navigate to the project's root directory
-2. Install all dependencies: npm run setup- project
+2. Install all dependencies: npm run setup-project
 3. Launch the development environment: npm run dev

 This will concurrently start both the backend server and the React frontend application.